eddiesosera/macloops/readme.md

-# MedLink by Eddie Sosera
+# Macloops by Eddie Sosera

 > A MERN ecommerce dashboard designed for musicians.